YuLingCheng/facebook-chatbot-game/have-your-mvp-in-prod-within-15-minutes-with-serverless.md

 2.a | 0.67€/month | 4€/month | 7€/month
 2.b | 1.35€/month | 8€/month | 25€/month

-Heroku is still a good plan in case 1., but if you need a cron job every hour or if you need lots of computing memory, AWS is a better bargain, Serverless being the cheapest.
+* Heroku is still a good plan in case 1.
+* AWS is a better bargain if:
+  * You need a cron job every hour
+  * You need lots of computing memory
+* Serverless is cheaper than EC2.

 __That's it for now !__

 I'll be happy to have your opinion or feedback if you tried using Serverless or AWS Lambda, or if you have any question or suggestion about this tutorial.
 Feel free to leave a comment :)

-__Sources__
-Benchmark:
+_Sources for the benchmark_
 * [AWS Lambda Pricing in Context - A Comparison to EC2](https://www.trek10.com/blog/lambda-cost/)
 * [AWS Lambda Pricing Calculator](https://s3.amazonaws.com/lambda-tools/pricing-calculator.html) and [AWS Simple Monthly Calculator](http://calculator.s3.amazonaws.com/index.html)
 * [Heroku Pricing Page](https://www.heroku.com/pricing)